wordswords/dotfiles/notes/WRITINGTIPS.md

 * Posts with interesting pictures or other visible content get a lot more attention.
 * Don't be wordy, be succinct.
 The fewer words the better.
+* Try not to repeat words in sentences.
+The more you repeat words, the more people are likely to switch off.
 * If you can say something in simpler language, do so.
 Not everyone has a thesaurus to hand.
 * Adapt your writing to your audience.
 You should use different language